-Successful completion of this curriculum allows access to registration for the qualification Master of Arts.
+Successful completion of this curriculum allows access to registration for the qualification Master of Arts or Master of Commerce.
 There are no earlier exit points.

-- The student should be in possession of a BA degree or have been granted BA status as approved by the Faculty Board.
-Students should meet all the core module requirements of the primary part of the proposed Honours BA study. - b) The specific requirements fot the relevant curriculum should also be met. - c) The student's general ability and academic performance in these core modules must be to the satisfaction of the relevant school director regarding each module included.
+- a) The student should be in possession of a BA or Bcom degree or have been granted BA or Bcom status as approved by the Faculty Board.
+Students should meet all the core module requirements of the primary part of the proposed Honours BA or Bcom study. - b) The specific requirements for the relevant curriculum should also be met. - c) The student's general ability and academic performance in these core modules must be to the satisfaction of the relevant school director regarding each module included. - Prospective students will be subjected to a selection process as determined by the school director.

-Module code Descriptive name Ct
+Module code Descriptive name Ct First semester

-First semester

 IOPS611 Psychometrics 8

 IOPS612 Psychological Evaluation and Forensic Psychology 8

 IOPS613 Organisational Behaviour 8

 IOPS614 Research Methodology 8

 IOPS615 Career Psychology 8

 IOPS616 Employee Wellness 16

 IOPS617 Organisational Development 8

 IOPS618 Authentic Helping 8

 Second semester

 HRMA622 Human Capacity Building 8

 IOPS622 Research Report 16

 HRMA623 Human Resource Management Strategies 16

 IOPS624 Advanced Practical Work 48

 Credit total for the curriculum 160